$P=W$ via $\mathcal{H}_2$: Higgs bundles

 Applying this identity to each term in Corollary \ref{cor:rational reduced} and using

 we obtain the required identities. \end{proof}

-The relations in Proposition \ref{prop:rational reduced twice} look cumbersome, but the symmetry between $m$ and $n$ is evident.
-One can guess that in order to make relations simpler, one should ``undo'' the operation of reduction for the operators $\wt D_{m,n}$.
-Indeed, let us introduce a formal variable $x$ and define the ``unreduced'' operators $\wt D_{m,n}(\pi)_\unred$ by
+We finish this section by relating the algebra $\Wred$ with cumbersome relations of Proposition~\ref{prop:rational reduced twice} to the simpler algebra $\CH_2$ of Hamiltonian vector fields on the plane.
+Although not directly used in the rest of the paper, it was one of our main motivations to study Hecke operators and their relation with tautological classes.
+The symmetry between $m$ and $n$ is evident in the relations \eqref{eq:ws red higgs} of $\Wred$.
+Let us introduce a formal variable $x$ and define the ``unreduced'' operators $\wt D_{m,n}(\pi)_\unred$ by